 Virtual prototyping is the process of evaluating the product performance, and simulating the product, its user, and their interaction [219].
-Several conceptual design virtual prototype systems and environments such as JCAD-VR [220], Active World [221], Design World [222] have been developed.
-VR environments have also been used in design synthesis, especially in difficult-to-visualize scenarios like spherical four-bar mechanism synthesis [223].
+Several conceptual design virtual prototype systems and environments such as JCAD-VR [220], Active World [221] and Design World [222] have been developed.
+VR environments have also been used in design synthesis, especially in difficultto-visualize scenarios like spherical four-bar mechanism synthesis [223].

-Real-time collaborative 3D virtual environment for multidisciplinary design is another growing research area where the scope of a problem is determined by exploring a range of alternative solutions to a brief or set of requirements in the conceptual design phase.
+A real-time collaborative 3D virtual environment for multidisciplinary design is another growing research area where the scope of a problem is determined by exploring a range of alternative solutions to a brief or set of requirements in the conceptual design phase.
 Relevant challenges in this area are different decomposition schema of the model among the collaborators; relationships within and across the different schema; multiple representations and versioning of elements; ownership and access to elements and properties of elements and shared visual representation in a 3D virtual world [224].

 4.2.
-Integrated view of Computational support for design
+Integrated view of computational support for design

 Developments in information technology and the web created fundamental shifts in the way engineering was done by enabling the use of many new tools for human interaction and collaboration [225].
-Dynamic business needs coupled with globalization required the product development teams (like design, manufacturing, sales and management) to do real-time sharing product data in a concurrent manner [226, 227].
-Existence of a product data management (PDM) tool became pivotal to the rapid launch of new products in the market.
-Network Centric CAD was developed, where the design process was driven by the availability of design information,

-4.2 Integrated systems view of computational support tools
+Dynamic business needs coupled with globalization required the product development teams (like design, manufacturing, sales and management) to do real-time sharing product data in a concurrent manner [226,227].
+The existence of a product data management (PDM) tool became pivotal to the rapid launch of new products in the market.
+Network Centric CAD was developed. where the design process was driven by the availability of design information, such as component databases, CAD models and simulation results, all accessible through a computer network [228].
+However, the implementation of industrial product data exchange systems has been slow owing to the fact that there are diverse data formats and standards, giving rise to conversion problems between different CAD/CAE applications.
+This section discusses, as indicated in Fig. 9. the challenges faced in collaborative and multidisciplinary design environments and the development of computational support tools to address these challenges.